13.12 Use of Social Security Numbers

 Social Security Numbers may continue to be stored as a confidential attribute associated with an individual.
 The Social Security Number shall be used as allowed by law; and as an optional key to identify individuals for whom an ID is not known.

-The University division of Administration and Finance shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to employees and other individuals (anyone other than students, prospective students, parents, and alumni) associated with the university.
-The division of Educational and Student Services shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to students, prospective students, parents and alumni.
+The University division of Finance and Operations shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to employees and other individuals (anyone other than students, prospective students, parents, and alumni) associated with the university.
+The division of Student Life shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to students, prospective students, parents and alumni.

 Each Social Security Number Administrator shall have the responsibility to:

-Consult with the University Operations Auditor when an opinion on the release or exchange of Social Security Numbers is required
+- Consult with University Counsel when an opinion on the release or exchange of Social Security Numbers is required

-Maintain a list of entities (contractors, vendors, service providers), approved by the University Operations Auditor, to which Social Security Numbers may be released
+- Maintain a list of entities (contractors, vendors, service providers), approved by University Counsel, to which Social Security Numbers may be released

-Maintain a set of standard disclosure statements, approved by the University Operations Auditor, for use on University forms and documents that collect Social Security Numbers.
+- Maintain a set of standard disclosure statements, approved by University Counsel, for use on University forms and documents that collect Social Security Numbers.

 All University forms and documents that request Social Security Numbers shall include an approved disclosure statement, and shall indicate whether the request is voluntary or mandatory.
 Existing forms and documents shall be modified as they are reprinted.
 Approved statements shall be available through the Social Security Number Administrators.

-All new University contracts with service providers and vendors shall include verbiage, provided by the University Operations Auditor, every time in which SSN is involved.
+All new University contracts with service providers and vendors shall include verbiage, provided by University Counsel, every time in which SSN is involved.
 This language shall identify the responsibility and restrictions on use of Social Security Numbers by that third party.
 Approved statements are available through the Social Security Number Administrators.

-Information Technology Services (ITS), in conjunction with the Social Security Number Administrators and Division Technology Coordinators shall develop a set of standards and guidelines addressing the handling of Social Security Numbers in electronic systems.
+Information Technology (IT), in conjunction with the Social Security Number Administrators, shall develop a set of standards and guidelines addressing the handling of Social Security Numbers in electronic systems.
 Adherence to these guidelines in all future development shall be considered a requirement of this policy statement.

 Compliance with this policy shall be attained through a phased approach.
 The goal is to attain complete compliance with this policy within 3 years of its adoption.

-The Associate Vice President for Information Technology Services shall be responsible for monitoring compliance with this policy.
+The Chief Information Officer shall be responsible for monitoring compliance with this policy.

 An employee or student who knowingly violates this policy and/or in any way breaches the confidentiality of Social Security Numbers may be subject to appropriate disciplinary action or sanctions.